konstim/statistics_calculator/README.md

    be separated with newline.

 4. Call the statistics_calculator module with arguments:
    * file.txt with numbers (',' is not currently supported in number definitions)
    * sum | avg | median
-  * optional argument: lg, gt or eq with reference number
+   * optional argument: statement 'lg', 'gt' or 'eq' with reference number

 ## About arguments